-Once you have created your post relationships you, of course, will need to add content to your custom post types which will be useful for the user.
+After you create your post relationships, you will need to add useful content to your custom post types.
 One of the easiest ways to do this is by using repeatable field groups.
 Repeatable field groups let you add a set of fields to a custom post type as many times as you need without having to recreate them one by one.

 One of the best ways to implement both of these features is by using Toolset’s suite of plugins (WP Mayor readers can get an exclusive 20% discount when they purchase Toolset).
 Toolset allows you to create relationships between post types without using any PHP at all – saving developers hours of unnecessary work.

 Within this post we will explore the following:

 - The different types of post relationships and how they benefit you

 - How to create a many-to-many relationship with Toolset

 - Creating connections between custom post types on the front-end

 - Using repeatable field groups to easily add content to your custom post types

 When you would use the three types of post relationships

 The one-to-one relationship is an exclusive connection between a child and parent element of different custom post types.
 Both the child and parent will only be linked with one element from the other custom post type.